 – to provide support for Y6 sports leaders to develop leadership skills.

 - To provide transport to sporting events to ensure inclusiveness of all children.

 - To continue to update our PE curriculum resources and upskill teaching staff to deliver high quality PE lessons.

-- To further develop our outside learning spaces with a focus on cross-curricular links with PE and physical activity e.g. outdoor learning in science.
+- To further develop our outside learning spaces with a focus on cross-curricular links with PE and physical activity e.g. Forest School.

 - More children will have opportunities to take part in extra-curricular clubs.
-Children’s confidence will increase and this will have a positive impact on behaviour in the classroom.
+Children’s confidence will increase and raise self-esteem and resilience.

 - Teachers will have support to deliver their PE lessons e.g. with getting out equipment, assessments, splitting class into groups to extend and support more and less able pupils all of which will increase the overall quality of teaching and learning in lessons.

-- Upskilled teaching staff delivering PE lessons in games, gymnastics, dance and swimming
+- Upskilled teaching staff delivering PE lessons in games, gymnastics, dance.

 - To increase physical activity across the curriculum.